 If you still have doubts about the legality of hemp and CBD, here is the right place.
 In this article, we will explain the differences between hemp and marijuana then the differences between CBD and THC.
 After that, we will add details about the legality and give some tips you should follow before purchasing CBD.
 But before diving into details let us give a brief explanation for CBD.

 CBD is one of the hundreds of cannabinoids present on cannabis plants, including THC among others.
 The full name of this cannabinoid is cannabidiol and together with THC are the most active ingredients of cannabis plants.
-CBD market is a fast-growing and rich market with a great future ahead, with experts believing to be a multi-billion dollar industry in the next 5 years.
+CBD market is a fast-growing and rich market with a great future ahead, with experts believing it to be a multi-billion dollar industry in the next 5 years.
 CBD is mostly famous for its therapeutic properties and health benefits that can help humans and animals.
-Our focus is not explaining the possible health disorders CBD helps fight and manage.
+Our focus is not explaining the possible health disorders CBD Flower helps fight and manage.
 What we want to make clear in this article has to do with legality and the differences between legal and illegal cannabis extracts.